The Clincher

 "The Clincher" is a song by American rock band Chevelle, released as the second single from the band's third album This Type of Thinking (Could Do Us In).
 The song is about claustrophobia, as confirmed by Sam Loeffler.
 Despite this, many people still mistakenly infer that the song is the band's take on The Passion of Christ, due to lyrics like "helped to nail down" which refers to the crucifixion.

 Music video

 The music video, directed by Nathan Cox, features the band Chevelle performing in the woods while a boy collects bugs.
-One of the bugs he collects turns out to be a beautiful angel who endures great suffering when she is framed and mounted on the wall.
+One of the bugs he collects turns out to be a beautiful angel (played by Nicole Marie Lenz) who endures great suffering when she is framed and mounted on the wall.
 At the end of the video, the boy recognizes her pain and ultimately frees her.

 Critical reception

 Loudwire ranked it the sixth greatest Chevelle song.